YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 ---
 ## Elastic Load Balancing

+### Chapter summary
+1. know the 4 type LB and use case
+2. know what is Sticky Sessions, and use case
+   1. Sticker sessions enable your users to stick to the same EC2 instance, can be useful if you are storing information locally to that instance
+   2. you may see a scenario-based question where you remove an EC2 instance from a pool, but the load balancer continues to direct traffic to that EC2 instance, solution is to disable the sticky sessions
+   3. you can enable sticky sessions for ALB as wll, but the traffic will be sent at the target group level.

 ### Application LB
 Best suited for load balancing of HTTP and HTTPS traffic.
 They operate at layer 7 and are application-aware, and intelligent LB.
 * **Listener** - checks for connection request from clients, using the protocol and port you configure.